 - Do they keep coming back?

-How you measure the success of a technology you have implemented will be different for every company.
+How you measure the success of a technology you have implemented will differ for every company.
 The general things to think about are:

 - Are you spending less time or more time trying to manage your projects?